clelandlab/quick/docs/Tutorials/mercator.md

 The step `type` is required.
 It takes one of the following values:

 - `pulse`: release a pulse `0_p` on generator channel `0_g`.
 Conditional pulses see below.
-- `trigger`: trigger the readout. `0_ch` should be an array, defaulted to all readout channels.
+- `trigger`: trigger the readout. `0_rs` is the list of readout channels to be triggered, defaulted to all.
 - `wait`: wait until a specific time.
 - `wait_auto`: wait for all channel plus a specific time
 - `delay`: delay the following step